hanhanhan-kim/vidtools/README.md

 <details><summary> Click for details. </summary>
 <br>

-This command converts pixel measurements to physical lengths, by calibrating an *undistorted* `.mp4` video of checkerboards.
+This command converts pixel measurements to physical lengths, by calibrating with an *undistorted* `.mp4` video of checkerboards.
 Its `.yaml` parameters are:

 - `real_board_squre_len`: The actual real-world length of an edge of a checkerboard square, e.g. in mm.
 - `undistorted_board` (string): Path to an _undistorted_ video of the checkerboard.
-Will be the output of the `undistort` command, where `keep_dims` is false.
+Will be the output of the `undistort` command, where `do_crop` is true.

 - `framerate` (integer): Framerate of `undistorted_board` video in Hz.